nq0m/wi0la/content/_index.md

 # Amateur Radio in Allen County, KS

+The Iola Amateur Radio Club (IARC) serves Allen County, KS and the surronding area.
+It was formed in November 2007 by Red Robert (AA7CP, SK) and Ralph Romig (WA0KHV, SK).

 Check into the net on Thursday evening at 7:00pm on the VHF repeater.
-Our next meeting is Saturday, January 14, 2023.
-We will meet at the Iola Public Library at 1:00 PM.
-The meeting will precede a presentation of Amateur Radio to the public at 2:00PM by Stan Grigsby, WA6AAI.
+Our next meeting is Tuesday, February 4, 2023.
+We will meet at the former Methodist Church on S. Kentucky (now known as "The Foundry").

 # Our Repeaters